Great Expectations by Charles Dickens

 Crime and Punishment by Fyodor Dostoyevsky

 The Russia I’d heard of as a child wasn’t like the one portrayed by the media, which tells us all things Russian are bad.
-In contrast my grandfather and father spoke of Russia and its people with high regard.
+In contrast my grandfather and father spoke of Russia and its people with high regard and respect.

 At the start of the US led war on Afganistan, my grandfather said to me, ‘If the Russians couldn’t beat them, the yanks won’t have a chance.’

-The Klondikers were my father’s window into this intriguing country.
+The Klondikers were my father’s window into Russia.
 Dostoyevsky was mine.

 The Alchemist by Paulo Coelho